Vincecoorp21/n8n_auto/readme.md

 This way, all the characteristics of each product are unified into a single data block.

 Since the image file contained more information than the data file, I joined them using a LEFT JOIN (Enrich input 1 in the node) (see SQL info.
-I'm attaching a quite comprehensive course: SQLBolt that I discovered thanks to the great Miguel Ángel Durán García).
+I'm attaching a quite comprehensive course: https://sqlbolt.com/ that I discovered thanks to the great @midudev).

 ![Merge_mode](src/merge_node.png)